-During my years in Scotland, Edinburgh was my base and it's place that leaves me with fond memories.
-Yes, it's true that life had its ups and downs while I lived there but it is not so hard to "go and stand in a field" is a city with so many green spaces.
-It's many landmarks are a feast for the eyes too so it feels that you are living somewhere with more than a splash of character and a certain history to it too.
-The fact that there well known festivals hosted there helps too.
+During my years in Scotland, Edinburgh was my base and it's a place that leaves me with fond memories.
+Yes, it's true that life had its ups and downs while I lived there but it is not so hard to "go and stand in a field" in a city with so many green spaces.
+Its many landmarks are a feast for the eyes too so it feels that you are living somewhere with more than a splash of character and a certain history to it too.
+The fact that there are well-known festivals hosted there helps too.

 It's amazing what knowing that a period in your life is coming to an end can do and I did start to go exploring parts of Scotland beyond Edinburgh.
 After all, it would have been a travesty to have lived in Scotland without having paid a visit to its renowned highlands.
 I had been to Loch Tay for a few days every year as part of a university research meeting but there were other places there too.
 A Saturday trip in May led me to Fort William and Glen Nevis for the first time.
 After that, I made for Inverness and Loch Ness on a grey day in July.
 Oban and the Isle of Mull saw me after that in June of the following year.
 A multi-day visit to Skye ensued.
 A visit from my brother saw a reprise of visits to Lochaber and Argyll even if blue sky and sunshine were both in short supply.

 While there was a certain tentativeness in the amount of exploring that I was doing, these trips did leave me with a solid introduction to the wonders of Scotland.
 Not every sight did entice but many did.
 I'll never forget my first gobsmacking sight of Glencoe with hills emerging from the plain in a manner akin to the cups of an upturned egg carton.
 Skye was bewitching then and it remains so for me now.
 To the possible surprise of my parents, much of my journeying took the approach of an independent traveller and laid the foundations for much of mode of wandering the countryside ever since.